 Mixing Milk Paint Colors Together

 Do you want to use the power of powdered milk paint on furniture, but you aren’t seeing the color you want?
 Don’t worry!
-Mixing milk paint colors is easy as pie!
-But here are some secrets and tips!
+Mixing milk paint colors together is easy as pie!
+Milk paint is one of the most versatile types of paint for furniture, allowing you to create custom shades and hues by simply mixing different colors.

-But, the color you want might not be available with milk paint lines.
-Don’t worry!
+But the color you want might not be available with milk paint lines.
+Again, don’t worry!
 You can mix colors together to create the color you’re after.
+This allows you to create unique shades and hues that match your personal style and vision for your furniture makeover best.

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.